 Brown Butter = Madeleine Bliss

 The key to madeleines' flavor is brown butter.
 Cooked until golden and caramelized, with a little vanilla bean if you have some on hand, brown butter adds big flavor and a lovely vibrant hue.
+If it's your first time, learn how it's done in my guide to browning butter.

-Flours for GF Madeleines
+Flours for Gluten-Free Madeleines

 A trio of gluten-free flours from Bob's Red Mill, plus tapioca starch, gives these madeleines the most dreamy texture:

-- Blanched almond flour adds tenderness, protein structure, and nutty flavor.
+- Blanched almond flour adds tenderness, structure, and nutty flavor.
 Sub by weight almond meal, hazelnut flour, or another ground nut or seed flour.
 For nut-free, use tiger nut flour or millet flour.

 - Gluten-free oat flour helps fluff up the dough and it adds a touch of earthy flavor.
 Sub by weight millet, buckwheat, teff, or chestnut flour.